TheAlarklynZone/Quilvar/README.md

 ---

-*Quilvar — fantasy-tech enough to feel like Alaria.
+*Quilvar — fantasy-tech enough to feel like Alarkius' other apps.
 Clean enough to ship.*